What does organic mean?

 Look in your local, quality independent delicatessen, food shop or organic store.
 These are the perfect places to find organic wines and you’ll help your local economy too.
 If you’re ordering from Vintage Roots, you can rest assured that we carbon offset all the wines we import, and we use 100% renewable energy at our HQ and warehouse.

 Buy from a specialist supplier who deals or specialises in only certified organic and biodynamic wines!
-There’s a reason we specialised and when you look at the vast information on organic wine you can see how niche and specialist it is.

 Enjoy the journey of new and exciting flavours that await you.
 Organic wines are fast-emerging as the first choice for many wine lovers and they’re really going back to the basics of wine production.
-We, for one, think that’s an exciting reason to try them.